SuDIS-ZJU/awesome-tabular-data-augmentation/README.md

 **This content is a work in progress and will be continuously updated.
 Stay tuned!**

 ## An example of TDA for ML
+① A data scientist aims to predict house prices based on factors like location and floor using an original training set ($T^O$) with limited features and records.
+The initial ML model yields sub-optimal results due to insufficient data and numerous missing or incorrect values.
+To improve performance, the scientist uses TDA to augment the original dataset with additional attributes (columns), records (rows), and corrected values (cells). ② Before augmentation, preparation steps, such as table annotation (e.g., recovering the missing column type of the 4th column in $T^O$), enhance the TDA process's effectiveness. ③ Augmentation can be achieved through retrieval-based methods (e.g., integrating the 2nd row in $T^C_1$ from external data source) or generation-based methods that synthesize new data. ④ The augmented table ($T^A$) combines the original and new data. ⑤ After augmentation, evaluation steps evaluate the effectiveness of TDA process. ⑥ Finally, the result-TDA table enable the scientist to train a more accurate price prediction model.
 ![Sources](Figures/TDA_scenario.png)

 ## TDA pipeline